egtef/Portfolio/README.md

-> ## Some of data projects that tackle different business problems across various domains.
+> ## Some of data projects that solve various problems, focusing on marketing domain.

 ## [**Project 1- Online store customers segmentation**](https://github.com/egtef/customer-segmentation)
 - This project classifies an online store customers based on their Recnecy, Frequency and Monetary.